lnshi/node-cayley/README.md

       if (err) {
         // Something went wrong...
       } else {
-        // You get the response body here.
+        // resBody: cayley server response body to this write.
       }
     });
     ```